Olaitan01/easybank-landing-page/README.md

 - VSCODE LIVE SASS COMPILER EXTENSION BY GLENN MARK

 ## To run on your local environment
-- Creat a different branch
+- Create a different branch
-- clone repo "git clone "
+- clone repo using "git clone "
 - intall VSCODE LIVE SASS COMPILER EXTENSION BY GLENN MARK
 ## Hosted Link